-Do I Want to Be a Human Resources Professional?
+Should I Become a Human Resources Professional?

 Human resources (HR) professionals, including HR specialists and managers, act as a bridge between management and employees as they work through problems, questions or other job-related difficulties.
 Additionally, HR professionals are often responsible for employee training and orientation, as well as administration of policies relating to compensation, benefits and recruitment of staff.
-The job of 'peace-maker' might be stressful for some individuals.
+The job of peace-maker might be stressful for some individuals.
 Travel may be required to recruit workers or to attend meetings.

 Step 1: Earn a Bachelor's Degree